Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Introduction

 Despite a long history of use and strong recent interest, the accelerated convergence of AA is still not completely understood.
-The first mathematical convergence results for Anderson acceleration, for linear and nonlinear problems, were established by \cite{Toth2015}; however, they only proved AA did not worsen the convergence of the fixed-point iteration.
-Their theory did not prove Anderson acceleration accelerated the fixed-point method as often witnessed in practice.
+The first mathematical convergence results for AA, for linear and nonlinear problems, were established by \cite{Toth2015}; however, they only proved AA did not worsen the convergence of the fixed-point iteration.
+Their theory did not prove AA converged faster than the fixed-point method, as often witnessed in practice.
 Following Toth and Kelley, further efforts have shed more light on the convergence behavior of AA.
-In the papers by \cite{Evans2020}, \cite{pollock2019anderson}, and \cite{pollock2021anderson}, they proved AA improved convergence by studying the ``stage-k gain" of AA which shows how much AA improves upon the fixed-point method at iteration $k$.
-Their analysis showed AA can best the fixed-point iteration by a factor $0\leq \theta_k \leq 1$ known as the gain at step $k$; however, as noted by De Sterck and He, ``it is not clear how $\theta_k$ may be evaluated or bounded in practice or how it may translate to an improved linear asymptotic convergence factor" (\citeyear{doi:10.1137/21M1449579}).
-In the work of \cite{doi:10.1137/21M1449579}, the authors also note some intriguing properties of AA, such as how the linear asymptotic convergence factor depends on the initialization of the method, but they also fail to prove AA has an improved asymptotic convergence factor over the fixed-point iteration.
-More recently, \cite{rebholz2023effect} prove how AA affects the convergence rate of superlinearly and sublinearly converging fixed-point iterations.
+In the papers by \cite{Evans2020}, \cite{pollock2019anderson}, and \cite{pollock2021anderson}, they proved AA improved convergence by studying the ``stage-k gain" of AA, which shows how much AA improves upon the fixed-point method at iteration $k$.
+Their analysis showed AA can surpass the fixed-point iteration by a factor $0\leq \theta_k \leq 1$ known as the gain at step $k$; however, as noted by De Sterck and He, ``it is not clear how $\theta_k$ may be evaluated or bounded in practice or how it may translate to an improved linear asymptotic convergence factor (\citeyear{doi:10.1137/21M1449579})."
+In this work, De Sterck and He note some intriguing properties of AA, such as how the linear asymptotic convergence factor depends on the initialization of the method.
+De Sterck, He, and Krzysik continuing this study related windowed AA to Krylov methods and developed new results on residual convergence bounds for linear fixed-point iterations (\citeyear{de2024anderson}); however, they note in their conclusion that bounding the asymptotic convergence factors remains an open and difficult question.
+In a different direction, \cite{rebholz2023effect} proved how AA affects the convergence rate of superlinearly and sublinearly converging fixed-point iterations.